lbmonsalve/Xojo-DragonBook/README.md

 ﻿# Xojo-DragonBook
-Dragon Book front-end in Xoxo.
+Front-end in Xojo.
 Taken from the Dragon Book

 ## The Language